SoftwareAG/oee-simulators/event-based-simulators/extras/README.md

 ```

 ## Run the export script
-If the environment **optional** parameters were not setup, they can be input as arguments when running the script
+If the environment **optional** parameters were not setup, they can be input as arguments when running the script.
 ```shell
 ExportProfileData.py [-h] [--device-id DEVICE_ID]
                             [--create-from CREATE_FROM]